New World warbler: Description

 All the warblers are fairly small.
 The smallest species is Lucy's warbler (Oreothlypis luciae), with a weight of around 6.5 g (0.23 oz) and an average length of 10.6 cm.
 The Parkesia waterthrushes, the ovenbird, the russet-crowned warbler, and Semper's warbler, all of which can exceed 15 cm and 21 g (0.74 oz), may be considered the largest.

 The migratory species tend to lay larger clutches of eggs, typically up to six, since the hazards of their journeys mean that many individuals will have only one chance to breed.
 In contrast, the laying of two eggs is typical for many tropical species, since the chicks can be provided with better care, and the adults are likely to have further opportunities for reproduction.

 Many migratory species, particularly those which breed further north, have distinctive male plumage at least in the breeding season, since males need to reclaim territory and advertise for mates each year.
 This tendency is particularly marked in the large genus Setophaga (formerly Dendroica).
 In contrast, resident tropical species, which pair for life, show little if any sexual dimorphism, but exceptions occur.
 The Parkesia waterthrushes and ovenbird are strongly migratory, but have identical male and female plumage, whereas the mainly tropical and sedentary yellowthroats are dimorphic.
 The Granatellus chats also show sexual dimorphism, but due to recent genetic work, have been moved into the family Cardinalidae (New World buntings and cardinals).

+The name warbler is a misnomer for the New World group of warblers established before the family was split from the Old World warbler in the 1830s.
+The Random House Dictionary defines "to warble" as "to sing with trills."
+Most New World warblers do not warble, but rather "lisp, buzz, hiss, chip, rollick, or zip."